alexmackey/HackTheCat/readme.md

 Manual setup has a few more steps but is pretty easy.

-In this example we'll setup a database called hackthecat, a user to access this database and give them the password catsarebest.
+In this example we'll setup a database called `hackthecat`, a user to access this database and give them the password `catsarebest`.

 ### Setup Database